linux-integrity/ima-doc/policy-syntax.rst

 ``modsig`` requires :ref:`config-ima-appraise-modsig`.

-Thise example appraises an executable fs-verity file, and requires a ``sigv3``.
+This example appraises an executable fs-verity file, and requires a ``sigv3``.

 ::